What’s involved in Rhinoplasty Surgery in Australia?

 - It is extremely important to follow your Surgeon’s post-surgery advice and ensure you get good nutrition & adequate rest.
 It is absolutely imperative that you DO NOT smoke at all.

-Check out a bigger list of FAQ’s and information on the surgical process, or attend one of Cosmetic Surgery for Woman & Men Events.
-For more information about Pricing and Payment methods of your Rhinoplasty Surgery, please visit our Surgery Payment pages.
+Check out a bigger list of FAQ’s and information on the surgical process, or attend one of the free-to-attend monthly Events in Melbourne.
+For more information about Pricing and accepted Payment methods of your Rhinoplasty Surgery, please visit our Surgery Payment Method pages.

 You can also talk to a Patient Care Team to answer your questions from 8am-6pm Monday through to Friday on (03) 8849 1444.